apolloadvice/cre8rflow_v11/PLANNING.md

 ## Challenges and Considerations

 ### Technical Challenges
-- Accurate parsing of ambiguous commands
+- Accurate parsing of ambiguous commands (now robust for 'cut' trim/gap distinction)
 - Performance optimization for video processing
 - Managing complex timeline operations
 - Cross-platform compatibility
+- Asset versioning/duplication is now handled by always using the latest version for duration

 ### UX Challenges
 - Training users to phrase commands effectively